omec-project/webconsole/backend/auth/README.md

 # Authentication and Authorization Feature

-Webui is the upstream component that offers an API to configure the 5G core network in SD-Core.
+Webui is the upstream component that offers an API to configure the 5G core network in Aether SD-Core.
 With the implementation of the Authentication and Authorization feature, security risks have been reduced, ensuring that access is restricted to authorized users only.

 This is an optional feature that is disabled by default.